OpenDDS/OpenDDS/docs/devguide/content_subscription_profile.rst

 Taken together, the IDL and the topic expression describe how this multi topic will work.
 The multi topic data reader will construct samples which belong to instances keyed by ``flight_id``.
 The instance of the resulting type will only come into existence once the corresponding instances are available from both the ``Location`` and ``FlightPlan`` topics.
-Some other domain participant or participants within the domain will publish data on those topics, and they don’t even need to be aware of one another.
+Some other domain participant or participants within the domain will publish data on those topics, and they don't even need to be aware of one another.
 Since they each use the same ``flight_id`` to refer to flights, the multi topic can correlate the incoming data from disparate sources.

 .. _content_subscription_profile--creating-the-multi-topic-data-reader: